katpau/CoScience_Review/README.md

                   is listed, then the subject was completed before.
 These files will be created and updated before the parfor_Functions are run [not relevant for this test]
          * *StatFORKS.txt* - contains overview of some Forks of the statistical procedure, mentions which Groupfile should be taken, what the choice combination is (in numbers) and in  words

      * **Logs** - contains Folder for each Analysis Name and Task, and these contain the following folders
         * *CompletionStatus* - if all forks from FORK.mat have been completed, a file is created here (this is used to update the joblist before running the parfor_Functions)
          * *ErrorMessages* - if a Step through an error, a detail list of where the error occurred (Subject, Step, Choice) as well as the error message (in the file) is saved as txt
          * *Statistics* - a Logfile from R running the stats  is saved as txt

      * **Alpha_Context** - Folder for each Analysis, with the "task-" subfolders.
 These contain the intermediate and final Forking Steps of the
                     Preprocessing.
-          **task-Resting /Stroop** ...
+Generates a Folder for each task
-                   This will contain a lot of folders.
+         * **task-Resting /Stroop** ..., each of them contains a lot of folders.
 The forks are coded by number (not name as it would exceed max file names).
 The folders then contain
             * *.mat* for the Subject, including the preprocessed data, information on the lab and previous steps etc.
             * *error.mat* if there was an error with this step, these files are used to terminate the processing of a fork with a similiar stephistory
             * *running.mat* if step is going to be saved and is currently in progress, this interim file is created and deleted as soon as the file is   saved
           * **Group_Data** - contains two example files where all information from all single subjects of one fork are merged across all tasks [only 50 subjects for testing, otherwise it takes too long]

     * **QuestionnaireData/Alpha_Context** contains 4 txt files where the relevant Personality Scores have been extracted, they differ if they are "filtered" (attention